vivliostyle/docs.vivliostyle.org/create-book.md

 ```js
 theme: 'sample.css',
 ```
-A theme package is a CSS file that defines the style of the book.
+A theme package contains a CSS file that defines the style of the book.
 Please refer to A specification below.

 - [Theme Design Guideline (Draft)](https://github.com/vivliostyle/themes/blob/master/DESIGN.md)